elnobun/Linux-Server-Configuration/README.md

     (venv) grader@ip-10-20-30-101:/var/www/Catalog/catalog$ python database_setup.py
     ```

     We can check that it worked.
-After you run `database_setup.py`, go back to your postgres schema, and connect to `catalog` database.
+After you run `database_setup.py`, Go back to your postgres schema, and connect to `catalog` database.

     ```
     postgres@ip-10-20-30-101:~$ psql